jsl6ul/server_settings/roles/apt_repositories/README.md

 # apt_repositories

-This role configures the repositories in `/etc/apt/sources.list` and `/etc/apt/sources.list.d`, and allows the repository keys to be downloaded to `/etc/apt/keyrings/`.
+This role allows you to download repository keys to `/etc/apt/keyrings/`, and configure repositories in `/etc/apt/sources.list` or `/etc/apt/sources.litd.d`.